cpcwood/gitlab-kubernetes-with-ci/README.md

 Re-deploy the application using `./scripts/apply_infrastructure`.

 Note: The runner registration token is private and should be kept in a Kubernetes secret in production deployments.

+---

+## Notes

+- This deployment of GitLab is for demonstration and is not intended to be production ready.